 - 1 medium Vidalia onion or sweet onion diced

 - 3 cloves of garlic minced

 - 1 cup of steamed organic long-grain rice

 - 8 Poblano Peppers washed, halved, and seeds removed

 - 1 can of organic diced tomatoes with drained chiles

 - 1 cup of white cheddar cheese freshly shredded

 - cooking spray

-- Then ass diced sweet onion, diced mini, sweet peppers, and minced garlic in the cast iron skillet, cook till the meat completely browns about 4-5 minutes longer.
+- Then ass diced sweet onion, diced mini, sweet peppers, and minced garlic in the cast iron skillet, and cook till the meat completely browns, about 4-5 minutes longer.